Man lynched at Singhu border for 'desecrating' holy book, hand chopped off | Law-Order

 Singh was found wearing only a pair of shorts.
 His hand was cut off at the wrist and a foot bore deep injuries.
 Altogether, there were over 10 injury marks inflicted by sharp-edged weapons.

-He was allegedly dragged by his assailants for a few metres before he was tied with ropes to the barricade.
+He was allegedly dragged by his assailants for a few metres before he was strung with ropes to the barricade.
 He is said to have bled to death.

 ''We have registered a case and further investigations are on,'' Additional Director General of Police, Rohtak Range, Sandeep Khirwar told PTI over the phone.
 Khirwar, who later visited Kundli, told reporters that police hoped to make arrests very soon.